Note: My Web pages are best viewed with style sheets enabled. |

 YYZ Pearson International (Toronto, Canada)

-Kona International Airport ((KOA) Kona, USA).
-Returning from a week in Maui, my wife and I recently changed planes at KOA, which is located on the west coast of the big island of Hawaii.
+One airport stood out, however, for poor design and passenger service — Kona International Airport (KOA).
+Returning from a week in Maui, my wife and I changed planes at KOA, which is located on the west coast of the big island of Hawaii (USA).
 With a long layover, we had plenty of time to study KOA and all its deficiencies.

 - Because of our long layover, we could not immediately check our luggage (a federal rule).
 Thus, we could not immediately go through terminal security.
 There are no seats outside security.
 We had to sit on a low rock wall, rough and very uncomfortable.